 Asda’s Good Living Guide offers easy bakes for under 50p and a range of meals for under £1 per head.

-Aldi provide an range of budget-friendly autumn recipes.
+Aldi provide an range of budget-friendly seasonal recipes.

 Lidl shares a range of seasonal recipes as well as 5 meals for £20.